scwatts/ichorcna-nf/README.md

 ## nf-core modules changes

-I've modified the nf-core `ichorcna/run` module to allow tumour-only and tumour/normal inputs.
-Stubs have also been added to each module.
+I've modified the nf-core `ichorcna/run` module to:

+* allow tumour-only and tumour/normal inputs,
+* include a stub section, and
+* use functioning container images

 ## Stub runs
 > Used to demostrate relation between processes